srushti-vai/Olympics-Data-Analysis/README.md

 **Merging data in different ways with explanations.**
 - DONE: merge all three datasets by the athlete name
-- merge only winter and summer to do the filter of people who have participated in both seasons, or countries who have only participated in one season
+- DONE: merge only winter and summer to do the filter of people who have participated in both seasons, or countries who have only participated in one season
 - merge winter and athletes, and summer and athletes, then take a subset of each that only has the NOC, Team, and Medals column, and merge these to analyze medals by country